-When news broke yesterday that an Irish vet with two degrees failed an English language exam required to stay in Australia, we had to check it out for ourselves.
+It comes after an Irish vet with two degrees failed an English language exam required to stay in Australia just last month.

 Louise Kennedy from Wicklow in Ireland, speaks English as her first language, has lived in Australia for two years and has degrees in history and politics.

-Louise has claimed there’s flaws in the way the test is conducted after she scored 74 when the Government requires candidates to score 79.
+Louise has claimed there are flaws in the way the test is conducted after she scored 74 when the Government requires candidates to score 79.